apache/spark/docs/sql-programming-guide.md

 `SparkSession` in Spark 2.0 provides builtin support for Hive features including the ability to write queries using HiveQL, access to Hive UDFs, and the ability to read data from Hive tables.
-To use these features, you do not need to have an existing Hive setup, and all of the data sources available to a `SparkSession` are still available.
-These Hive features are only packaged separately to avoid including all of Hive's dependencies in the default Spark build.
+To use these features, you do not need to have an existing Hive setup.

 ## Creating DataFrames

-With a `SparkSession`, applications can create DataFrames from an <a href='#interoperating-with-rdds'>existing `RDD`</a>, from a Hive table, or from <a href='#data-sources'>data sources</a>.
+With a `SparkSession`, applications can create DataFrames from an [existing `RDD`](#interoperating-with-rdds), from a Hive table, or from [data sources](#data-sources).

 As an example, the following creates a DataFrame based on the content of a JSON file: